undefeatedzombie/webapi/README.md

     return transactionRecordService.calculatePoints(records);
 }
 ```
+Call this method when you want to add points to numerous of customers with multiple transaction records, this method will loop through the list and add points to the customer based on the record.

 Input validations and customized exceptions to handle invalid use cases [exceptions](https://github.com/undefeatedzombie/webapi/tree/main/src/main/java/com/webapi/retailer/exception)
 1. CustomerNotFoundException: throws out this exception in case of invalid use cases regarding to the customer.
+Example: there is no customer which has an id of 141 in the database and you send a request for  "GET http://target.domain.com/api/customer/141"

 2. PurchaseNotFoundException：throws out this exception in case of invalid use cases regarding to the purchase.
+Example: there is no purchase which has an id of 313 in the database and you send a request for  "GET http://target.domain.com/api/purchase/313"

 3. InvalidInputException: throws out this exception in case of invalid input in the controller, (id does not meet the requirement or null value)
+Example: when the input is invalid, id is negative or id is null value

 4. Global exception handler [advice](https://github.com/undefeatedzombie/webapi/tree/main/src/main/java/com/webapi/retailer/advice)

 Unit tests to make sure the API is runnable [Unit Test](https://github.com/undefeatedzombie/webapi/blob/main/src/test/java/com/webapi/retailer/RetailerApplicationTests.java)